Warsaw Ghetto hunger study

 The Warsaw Ghetto Hunger Study was a study taken up by Jewish doctors imprisoned in the Warsaw Ghetto in 1942.
 The Nazis, intent on starving the ghetto within months, allowed no more than a daily intake of 180 calories per prisoner – less than 10% of the recommended energy intake for a healthy human being – while withholding vaccines and medicine that would be necessary to prevent the spread of disease in the dense ghetto.
 This resulted in a thriving black market which supplied about 80% of the ghetto's food, and a network of 250 soup kitchens operated by the Joint, which at one time had served as many as 100,000 meals per day.

 In February 1942 a group of Jewish doctors headed by Izrael Milejkowski decided to use the famine, which was out of their control, to study the physiological and psychological effects of hunger.
-Using smuggled supplies, they commenced on a deep study of the various aspects of hunger: metabolic, cardiovascular, ophthalmological and even immune system changes, to name a few.
-Despite the lack of resources, the risk of execution (Jews being prohibited by the Nazis from scientific work) and their own poor physical conditions, the 28 doctors managed to keep a strict study protocol including isolation, glycemic load testing, and even pathology.
+Using smuggled supplies, they commenced on a deep study of the various aspects of hunger, including metabolic, cardiovascular, ophthalmological, and immune system changes, among others.
+Despite the lack of resources, the risk of execution (the Nazis prohibited Jews from scientific work), and their own poor physical conditions, the 28 doctors managed to keep a strict study protocol, including isolation, glycemic load testing, and even pathology.

-The study had ended in August 1942 with the Grossaktion Warsaw.
+The study ended in August 1942 with the Grossaktion Warsaw.
 The study manuscript was smuggled out of the ghetto and kept by the Polish doctor Witold Eugeniusz Orłowski.
-Immediately after the end of the war it was published in Polish and French (1946), and then in English in 1979 by Myron Winick of Columbia University.
+In 1946, immediately after the end of the war, it was published in Polish and French, and then in English in 1979 by Myron Winick of Columbia University.